huandu/go-sqlbuilder/README.md

     Ignored    int32  `db:"-"`                           // If we set field name as "-", Struct will ignore it. unexported int                                       // Unexported field is not visible to Struct.
     Quoted     string `db:"quoted" fieldopt:"withquote"` // Add quote to the field using back quote or double quote.
 See `Flavor#Quote`.
+    Empty      uint   `db:"empty" fieldopt:"omitempty"`  // Omit the field in UPDATE if it is a nil or zero value.
 }
 ```